WLAN-Pi/wlanpi-profiler/README.md

 # Discussions and Issues

-Please use GitHub discussions for dialogue around features and ideas that are not yet implemented, and create issues for problems with the profiler.
+Please use GitHub discussions for dialogue around features and ideas that do not exist.
+Create issues for problems found running profiler.